Eddie Lack taken from ice on stretcher after collision

 Thank you for your thoughts and prayers as Eddie Lack is taken off the ice on a stretcher following tonight's game. pic.twitter.com/aOyMaTukF1— Carolina Hurricanes (@NHLCanes) March 28, 2017

-The nature of Lack’s injury is unclear.
 Athanasiou’s torso collided with the goaltender’s head, forcing his neck back.
 Lack’s right leg also bent awkwardly in the collision.

-The Canes announced after the game that Lack was undergoing tests and has “full feeling in his extremities.”
+On Tuesday, the Canes announced that Lack was out of the hospital and that he had suffered a strained neck.
+The team had said after Monday's game that Lack was undergoing tests and had full feeling in his extremities.

 Lack has missed time this season with two separate concussions.